 Project Leader: Elysia Davis, PhD

-Early adversity is one of the strongest and most well-established determinants of subsequent mental illness.
+Early adversity is one of the strongest and best-established determinants of subsequent mental illness.
 Findings from our Center identify fragmented and unpredictable early life experiences (FRAG), especially unpredictable signals from the mother or caretaker, as altering trajectories of brain circuit maturation and influencing subsequent mental health.
 Project 3 assesses a carefully characterized cohort of mothers and children longitudinally followed from early pregnancy through adolescence to uncover the mechanisms by which unpredictable prenatal and postnatal maternal and environmental signals influence neurodevelopmental trajectories that contribute to mental health and circuit development through young adulthood.

 Unpredictable maternal sensory signals (Sensory FRAG)